 February 9, 2021 5:30-6:45pm ET

-Panelists will contextualize the current moment, discuss the divide between reformist and abolitionist strategies, and lay out a vision for the future of the movements to defund and abolish the police.
+Panelists contextualized the current moment, discussed the divide between reformist and abolitionist strategies, and laid out a vision for the future of the movements to defund and abolish the police.

 Jamelia Morgan (moderator) | University of Connecticut School of Law